brianspiering/quotes_from_others/README.md

 A Panda — By all laws of nature they should no longer exist, but due to human intervention, they do."
 — Internet forums

+“The real problem of humanity is the following: we have paleolithic emotions; medieval institutions; and god-like technology.
+And it is terrifically dangerous, and it is now approaching a point of crisis overall."
+— E. O. Wilson

 -----
 Other sources
 -----